This article describes the steps to install Drupal on Windows with XAMPP support.

 Download Drupal Content

-Now that the Drupal database has been created, go and download Drupal content from its download page.
+Now that the Drupal database has been created, download Drupal content from its download page.

 After downloading the Drupal file, extract it into the C:\xampp\htdocs

-You can delete all the files and folders in there and extract Drupal content that that folder. the htdocs should look like this:
+You can delete all the files and folders and extract Drupal content from that folder.
+The htdocs should look like this:

 Configure PHP Settings

-Then make the change to the following lines below in the file and save.
+Then change to the following lines below in the file and save.

 file_uploads = On allow_url_fopen = On memory_limit = 256M upload_max_filesize = 100M max_execution_time = 120 max_input_vars = 1500 date.timezone = America/Chicago